Updated May 18, 2022

 With the Kaiser HMO plans, you are restricted to using providers within the HMO network and the plans require that you select a Primary Care Physician (PCP) to coordinate all your health care needs, including arranging for hospitalization and referrals to specialists.

 Other differences between the plans include the annual deductible, out-of-pocket maximum, employee contributions and VMware funding.
 Prescription drug coinsurance also varies by plan.
 Visit the Pharmacy page for more information.
-The 2020 Medical Plan Comparison Chart provides more details for each plan and coverage.
-Also, view our Medical Plan Costs – Employee Scenarios [VMware network access required] video for examples of differences in medical plan cost under various employee scenarios, including single and family coverage.
+See the Medical Plan Comparison Chart provides more details for each plan and coverage.

 Paying for Medical Coverage